Course overview

 Progress status

-10. Unless the Faculty determines otherwise in exceptional circumstances—
+10. Unless the relevant board determines otherwise in exceptional circumstances

-(a) the Faculty will assign a progress status of 'On Probation' to a student who has failed to make satisfactory progress under Rule 8
+(a) the relevant board will assign a progress status of 'On Probation' to a student who has failed to make satisfactory progress under Rule 8

-(b) the Faculty will assign a progress status of 'Excluded' to a student who has failed to make satisfactory progress under Rule 8 for the second time;
+(b) the relevant board will assign a progress status of 'Excluded' to a student who has failed to make satisfactory progress under Rule 8 for the second time;

-(c) the Faculty will assign a progress status of 'Excluded' to a student who has failed the same unit twice at any stage of the course.
+(c) the relevant board will assign a progress status of 'Excluded' to a student who has failed the same unit twice at any stage of the course.

 11. A student who does not make satisfactory progress in terms of Rule 9 is assigned the progress status of 'On Probation', unless they have been assigned a progress status of 'Suspended' or 'Excluded' for failure to meet other satisfactory progress requirements in Rule 8.